 Yes, that’s what I challenge.
-I do not think you can or should “change your emotions by changing your values.”
+I do not think you can “change your emotions by changing your values.”

 The “Mind” Dominating the “Heart” is Core to Objectivism

 Nathaniel Branden writes in My Years with Ayn Rand that the issue of “the mind versus the heart” was the most important issue to Rand.
-He writes that upon first meeting her,
+He writes that when he first met her,

 She wanted to know what I thought about “the mind versus the heart,” thinking versus feeling, and did I agree that feelings by themselves were not a reliable guide to action?
 Of course I agreed.